 A Gathering Place

-For thousands of years, native Indians lived in harmony with nature on the land that would later become the state of California.
+For thousands of years, Native peoples lived in harmony with nature on the land that would later become the state of California.
 The men fished and hunted.
 The women harvested seeds, dug roots, and gathered herbs.
-And each fall men, women, and children came together to gather acorns, an important source of food.
+And each fall communities came together to gather acorns, an important source of food.

 Making the acorn meal was a time-consuming and tedious job.
 To pass the time, women told stories and sang songs as they worked.
 The children who played nearby learned the traditions of their people through their mothers’ stories and songs.